Forex Stop Loss Placement - Forex Stop Loss Strategy Day Trading

 Some of general fx stop loss order setting guide-lines used are:

 3. FX Risk:Reward Ratio - this is the measure and estimate of the potential risk : reward calculated before opening a trade transaction.
-If the market factors and conditions are favorable then it's possible to comfortably give your trade more room.
+If the market factors and conditions are favorable then it is possible to comfortably give your trade more room.
 However, if the market is too choppy it then becomes too risky to open a trade transaction without a tight stop loss order - then don't make the trade transaction at all.
 The risk : reward ratio isn't in your favor & even setting tight stop losses won't guarantee profitable results.
 It would be wiser to look for a better trade to trade next time.

-4. Forex Trade Position Size - if trade size opened is too big then even the smallest decimal price point move will be fairly large in risk % terms.
-This means that you have to set a tight stop loss for your trade which may be taken out more easily.
+4. Forex Trade Position Size - if trade size opened is too big then even the smallest decimal price point move will be fairly large/big in risk % terms.
+This means that you have to set a tight stop loss for your trade which may & might be taken out more easily.
 In most cases it's better to adjust to a smaller trade size so that to give your trade more space for fluctuation, by setting a practical stoploss order level for this stop loss order while at the same time reducing/decreasing the risk for the trade position.

 FX Stop Loss Placement - Forex Stop Loss Strategy Intra-day Trading